apache/spark/docs/java-programming-guide.md

 We currently provide documentation for the Java API as Scaladoc, in the [`org.apache.spark.api.java` package](api/core/index.html#org.apache.spark.api.java.package), because some of the classes are implemented in Scala.
-The main downside is that the types and function definitions show Scala syntax (for example, `def reduce(func: Function2[T, T]): T` instead of `T reduce(Function2<T, T> func)`).
-We hope to generate documentation with Java-style syntax in the future.
+It is important to note that the types and function definitions show Scala syntax (for example, `def reduce(func: Function2[T, T]): T` instead of `T reduce(Function2<T, T> func)`).
+In addition, the Scala `trait` modifier is used for Java interface classes.
+We hope to generate documentation with Java-style syntax in the future to avoid these quirks.

 # Where to Go from Here